 - 1 tsp cinnamon

 - 1 tsp nutmeg

 - 1 ¾ c all-purpose flour

 - 1 portion brown sugar streusel recipe (see recipe)

-Chop apples by hand or use a food processor, if desired.
-Add finely chopped apples (we use honeycrisp the most, also braeburn and galas) to the batter and stir until evenly distributed through the batter.
+- Chop apples by hand or use a food processor, if desired.
+Add finely chopped apples (we use honeycrisp the most, also braeburn and galas) to the mashed bananas and stir until evenly distributed through the banana mixture.

 - Add the melted butter or oil, stir to combine.
 Then add sugar, vanilla bean paste, baking soda, salt, cinnamon, and nutmeg.
 Mix thoroughly, then add the flour and combine until the flour is fully mixed in to make a lumpy batter.